cironis-adam/Code-Challenge/README.md

 1. Read and understand the whole README.
 1. Fork this repository to your own account.
 Clone the repo locally.
+1. `npm install` in the root directory, then `node database.js` to create fake DB file.
 1. Cut a branch for your solution.
 1. Regularly commit changes to your local branch.
 1. When finished, push your branch to your remote.